ftwkoopmans/goat/README.md

 ## Geneset simplification

-We have implemented a basic geneset\*geneset similary measure that can be used to cluster genesets, allowing you to quickly identify redundant results (groups of genesets that have strong overlap).
+We have implemented a basic geneset\*geneset similarity measure that can be used to cluster genesets, allowing you to quickly identify redundant results (groups of genesets that have strong overlap).

 Assuming you ran the quickstart example above, the following code will generate heatmap figures that may aid the interpretation of your GOAT results in case a large number of significant genesets were identified;